asifmahmuddev/ctms/README.md

 │   │   ├── models.py                ContactEnquiry model and field length limits
 │   │   ├── urls.py                  Route for the contact page
 │   │   └── views.py                 View that records an enquiry and thanks the sender
-│   ├── pages/                       Landing and about pages │   │   ├── apps.py                  Application configuration
+│   ├── pages/                       Landing, about, services and careers pages │   │   ├── apps.py                  Application configuration
-│   │   ├── urls.py                  Routes for the public pages
+│   │   ├── content.py               Service and role copy, with the rates read from the transport app │   │   ├── urls.py                  Routes for the four pages
-│   │   └── views.py                 Landing and about pages
-│   └── transport/                   Transport orders
+│   │   └── views.py                 Renders each page with the copy and figures it quotes │   └── transport/                   Transport orders
 │       ├── migrations/              Empty package; migration files are generated, not committed │       ├── admin.py                 Admin registration and fieldset layout